-Each year, Sacred Heart adopts a theme and for the 2013-14 year our focus will be on “Inspiration.”
+Each year, Sacred Heart adopts a theme and for the 2014-2015 year our focus will be on “Imagine.”
 We want our students to be inspired to approach knowledge not as an end point, but as the beginning of a deeper questioning that sparks the evolution of new ideas and captures new ways to problem solve.

 We hope you will join us on this remarkable journey.

 Pamela Juan Hayes ’64 became Head of School for Convent of the Sacred Heart on July 1, 2009.
 Mrs. Hayes was appointed Head of School beginning with the 2009-2010 academic year.
 The Board of Trustees reached its unanimous decision following a national search and with the enthusiastic participation of more than 400 parents, alumnae, faculty and staff, students, and friends.

 Mrs. Hayes' experience with Sacred Heart began when she joined the first grade at Convent of the Sacred Heart.
 After graduation, she pursued a bachelor’s degree at Briarcliff College, and then received her master’s degree in teaching from Manhattanville College.
 She brings a strong record of experience in the Network of Sacred Heart Schools as a faculty member and administrator for three Sacred Heart schools – Greenwich, New York and San Francisco.